 Step Sheet: Click here to download.

-This line dance I suspect was created originally for NSYNC’s Just Got Paid, but I really love song Always There.
+This line dance I suspect was created originally for NSYNC’s Just Got Paid, but I love the song Always There.
 I’ve included a video showing it danced for each song!

 Step Sheet: Click here to download.